Committee

 • Daniel Morrison-Bird, Proud Noongar Yamitji Gija man*

-• David Newcombe, University Of Auckland
+• David Newcombe, University of the Sunshine Coast

 • Dwaine Faletanoai, Health New Zealand, Takanga a Fohe, Te Whatu Ora*